-There are several ways to get a piercing, but professionals and medical experts suggest there is only one safe way to get a piercing.
+There are several ways to get a piercing, nevertheless, professionals and medical experts suggest there is only one safe way to get a piercing.

 Many people get their ear lobes and sometimes cartilage pierced at pagodas or stores that use piercing guns.
-This is a traumatic way to pierce that leads to pain and more potential for infection.
+This is an aggressive way to pierce that leads to pain and has more potential for infection.

 The piercing gun punches through the skin, essentially ripping it.
 It is traumatic for the skin and immediately causes pain for you.
 While this method is legal and approved by health organizations, it is not ideal and is only an option for a few limited types of piercings.

 Another similar option is using a piercing gun kit at home.
 You or someone you trust can use this kit just as someone in a pagoda or store would.
-Again, it is a traumatic way to pierce.
+Again, it is not a recommended technique of piercing.

-In addition, you have the risks of increased infection since you may not have as sterile of an environment as you would if you went somewhere to get it done.
-There are also issues with inexperience that could lead to a bad overall experience and final result.
+In addition, you have the increased risks of infection, since you may not have as sterile of an environment as you would if you went somewhere more professional.
+There are also issues with inexperience that could lead to a bad experience and final result.

-The last way to get a piercing, and the one professionals most often recommend, is at a professional shop that will pierce using a needle.
+The last way to get a piercing, and the one experts most often recommend, is at a professional shop that pierce using needles.
 Typically, tattoo shops will offer these services.

 Needle piercing is available for any type of piercing.
 It also swiftly cuts a hole in the skin instead of punching it, which is less traumatic.
 It is less painful and will heal more quickly.

-In addition, such piercings occur under strict safety and health codes.
+Furthermore, such piercings occur under strict safety and health codes.
 You have far less risk of infection.
-You also have a professional who has training and experience in piercing doing it instead of a store clerk who likely had minimal training.
+A professional who has had training and experience in piercing will perform the procedure, instead of a store clerk who likely had minimal training.

 When it comes to cost, you will get what you pay for.
-The cheapest option is usually to buy a kit and do it at home, but this is also the riskiest option.
-Piercing pagodas or stores will usually do the piercing for free, but you have to buy earrings, which often have marked up prices.
+The cheapest option is usually to buy a kit and do it at home, yet this is also the riskiest option.
+Piercing pagodas or stores will usually do the piercing for free, but you have to buy earrings, which generally have marked up prices.

-Going to a professional at a shop will cost the most, but what you get for your money makes it worth it.
+Going to a professional at a shop will cost the most, still, what you get for your money is completely worth it.
 You will have a much better experience with far less risk.
 You also will have more options because a professional shop can pierce any part of the body, whereas gun-style piercing has limits.